 It’s no secret that corsets can shrink the waist.
 They’ve been used to do so since well before the times of Downton Abbey and Marie Antoinette – traceable all the way back to 3000 and 1600 B.C.E when ancient greek Minoans constricted and shaped their waists, painting pottery to showcase their accentuated curves.
+Let’s first clarify – this article is about spiral steel boned waist training with a structured corset.
+The corset will have laces at the back and a busk at the front.

 Humans clearly love a shapely waist and have for centuries.